• Skip to primary navigation

 How to Find the Best Legal Recruiter for the Job

 The best recruiters often require you finding them and starting that conversation.
 A recruiter is an advocate that has the ability to get your resume in front of the right people.
 Experienced legal recruiters have spent years developing relationships with law firms and corporate legal departments for the benefit of their candidates.
-A recruiter also provides additional information to a hiring manager by gaining more details that a cover letter can’t adequately explain.
+A recruiter also provides additional information to a hiring manager by gaining more details than a cover letter can adequately explain.

 Finding a recruiter is the easy part; determining their level of success and network reach can be a challenge though.
 However, there are more resources at your disposal than you think.